fi-sch/ux_goodie_theme/README.md

 2. Search for `UX Goodie Theme`.
 3. Navigate to `UX Goodie Theme` theme.
 4. Press `Install`.
+5. Put background.jpg into your `/config/www/` directory.
+For example file see backgrounds/ directory of this repo.
 6. Go to services and trigger the `frontend.reload_themes` service.
+7. (Optional) Follow point 3 from `Installation` section above.

 ### Manual

-Clone this repository in your existing (or create it) `themes/` folder.
+1. Clone this repository in your existing (or create it) `themes/` folder.

 ```bash
 cd themes/